Galzzly/gotham-theme/README.md

 To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or arc-dark-theme.crx file into the Chrome/Chromium window.
 The source of the Chrome themes is located in the source "Chrome/arc-theme" folder.

 #### Plank theme (Gotham version in progress)
-To install the Plank theme, copy the `extra/Arc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
+To install the Plank theme, copy the `extra/Gotham-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
-Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Arc-Plank` as the theme.
+Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Gotham-Plank` as the theme.

 ### Troubleshooting